anyaevostinar/anyaevostinar.github.io/classes/201-s26/lab-kotlin-scavenger.md

 2. Find an example of a **conditional** and put it in your reference sheet.

+3. Find an example of getting **user input** and put it in your reference sheet.
+Note that there is some weird `?` and `!!` syntax, we'll talk about that on Friday.

 3. Find an example of **printing a variable's value** and put it in your reference sheet.

-4. Find an exmaple of **reading from a file** and put it in your reference sheet.
+4. Find an example of **reading from a file** and put it in your reference sheet.

 ## Exercise 3

-We'll talk about lists more in depth in the coming weeks, but you'll probably want to use one sooner rather than later.
+We'll talk about lists more in depth on Wednesday, but you'll probably want to use one sooner rather than later.
 Find examples of:

 1. **making** a list